 There is a considerable lack of awareness of the issues that lead to commercial sexual exploitation and human trafficking.
-How much better it would be if people were prevented from entering the swiftly downward spiral of being trafficked and exploited?
+What if people were prevented from being swept away into the swiftly downward spiral of being trafficked and exploited?

 “Prevention refers to efforts intended to stop the perpetration of unhealthy, harmful, dangerous, and illegal behavior and acts, as well as victimization and re-victimization by others.
 These efforts include developing the attitudes, knowledge, skills, behaviors, and resources necessary to promote individual and community health, safety, and wellbeing.” (www.atsa.com)

 The Daughters of Bulgaria Foundation is involved in targeted efforts of prevention and raising awareness within Bulgaria, categorized on three levels: